YottaDB/YDBDoc/MessageRecovery/errors.rst

 ROLLBKINTERRUPT, Database file xxxx indicates interrupted ROLLBACK.
 Reissue the MUPIP JOURNAL ROLLBACK command.

 MUPIP Error: This indicates that ROLLBACK has been interrupted on xxxx database file.
-Though MUPIP JOURNAL RECOVER command is issued instead of MUPIP JOURNAL ROLLBACK, but a previous MUPIP JOURNAL ROLLBACK command was terminated abnormally.
+Even if a MUPIP JOURNAL RECOVER command is issued instead of MUPIP JOURNAL ROLLBACK, a previous MUPIP JOURNAL ROLLBACK command was terminated abnormally.
 Note that, when ROLLBACK is interrupted, only ROLLBACK can be used to fix the interrupted operation.

 Action: Reissue the MUPIP JOURNAL ROLLBACK command.